PresidentIsmail/Weather-Sphere/README.md

 - Responsive design for seamless use on all devices

 Enjoy the power of WeatherWise and become a weather ninja.
 Stay ahead of the forecast with this cool and tiny app!

+## Live Site

+You can see the live site at [weather-sphere.netlify.app](https://weather-sphere.netlify.app).

 # Installation and Usage

 ### Prerequisites